 There is also a US version of Xero, although I don’t have any experience with it.

-For the coffee shop, our till system links up directly, for my e-commerce businesses Shopify syncs in nicely and I use a service called A2X for Amazon integration (you can get a 10% lifetime discount at A2X using code: TRYA2X19_10%OFF).
+For the coffee shop, our till system links up directly, for my e-commerce businesses Shopify syncs in nicely and I use a service called A2X for Amazon integration (you can get a 10% discount for the first 6 months at A2X using code: TRYA2X19_10%OFF).

 That all might sound like a bunch of buzzwords, but it’s actually pretty simple.